opatut/stackedfortress/README.md

 **Notice:** Not all files in this repository are part of this project and are being redistributed under their respective terms.
 This includes:

+- the 7-Zip binary, see [here](http://www.7-zip.org/license.txt) for the license
 - the DejaVu font files, see [here](http://dejavu-fonts.org/wiki/License) for the license
 - the Absender font file, created by [Nick Polifroni](http://www.remedy667.com/)
 - the Löve2D binary files and their dependencies under `lib/`, read `lib/license.txt` for more information